🔀 Coming Soon to Linkilo — The Redirection Manager

 Do I need this if I already have Rank Math or Yoast Premium?

 Rank Math and Yoast Premium handle basic redirect creation and 404 monitoring well, but neither scans your post content for stale internal links pointing to redirected URLs — so the redirect chains and link-equity dilution issues stay unfixed.
-Linkilo’s Site Scanner, three-way Choose Action modal, and per-batch undo are unique to us.
-They also don’t do redirect chain detection, traffic-source click analytics, or Smart Blog Routing.
-Many users keep Yoast or Rank Math active for on-page SEO and use Linkilo as the redirect-and-link-cleanup layer on top.
+Linkilo’s Site Scanner, three-way Choose Action modal, 404 Autopilot, and per-batch undo are unique to us.
+They also don’t do redirect chain flattening, traffic-source click analytics, or Smart Blog Routing.
+And you can import your existing redirects straight from either of them in one click, so switching costs nothing.

 Does it use .htaccess or pure WordPress?